ppy/osu-wiki/news/2023/2023-04-18-beatmap-spotlights-season-9-spring-2023-nostalgia.md

 ## Inside the Spotlights Team

-Following the recent Spotlights Team applications, we've got a lot of new faces to welcome abroad!
-Those will help making Beatmap Spotlights better by helping out with selection of fresh beatmap material for next seasons.
+Following the finalization of the recent Spotlights Team application cycle, we've got a lot of new faces to welcome aboard!
+These intrepid individuals have stepped forward to help make the Beatmap Spotlights better by curating new picks.

-We will also say farawell to some, let's thank them for their long-lasting efforts towards the team.
+We will also say farewell to some, so let's thank them for their long-lasting efforts towards the project!

 **Curator additions:**